kevbite/kevbite.github.io/_posts/2023-02-12-building-apis-with-mongodb-and-dotnet-minimal-apis.md

 #### Get company offices

-The other endpoint we want to get is to just be able to fetch all of a single companies offices.
+The other endpoint we want to build is to just be able to fetch all of a single company offices.
 We can add another `MapGet` configuration which fetches a company based on id and projects the offices.

 ```csharp
 app.MapGet("/companies/{companyId}/offices", async (IMongoCollection<Company> collection, ObjectId companyId)